 The trick to finding the lowest TCO is finding that balance between all the essential elements shown in our diagram.
 Therefore, when you purchase a ULD, don’t focus on only certain aspects.
 Get a good view of the bigger picture.

-In our next article, we give you some examples to explain how finding that balance is done in practice.
+In this second article, we give you some examples to explain how finding that balance is done in practice.

 Let VRR help you in the decision-making process